 A discrimination complaint is a complaint of discrimination under the Discrimination Act 1991.

-ACAT can only decide discrimination complaints referred by the ACT Human Rights Commission.
+ACAT can only decide discrimination complaints referred by the ACT Human Rights Commission (the Commission).

 If you think you have been discriminated against unlawfully, the first step is to make a complaint to the Commission.